si-blinta/tftp/README.txt

 ## HOW

-Our monothreaded server is using a pool of client handlers, if a user wants to write / read and all the handlers are busy , he will receive a NOT DEFINED ERROR saying that no thread is available.
+Our monothreaded server is using a pool of client handlers, if a user wants to write / read First we check if we have active handlers , if so we put a timer in select , else we make select blocking to improve cpu usage.
+If we get a request and all the handlers are busy , he will receive a NOT DEFINED ERROR saying that no thread is available.

 We respected the Writers / Readers problem :
 We send an ACCESS_VIOLATION error if we encounter writers / readers problem.